makbn/fdt_streamfork/Readme.md

 printWriter.close();
 InputStream fileStream = new FileInputStream(inputFile);

-#for read directly from stream
+//for read directly from stream
 InputStream fileStream2 = new FileInputStream(inputFile);

 int len;